-1. Register and provide payment for the course.
-(See registration link at http://blogs.adams.edu/glinstitute) N. B.: To receive Summer credit you must register by August 3, 2016; for Fall credit, you must register by December 9, 2016.)

-2. Produce and electronically submit one primary source document and one ten-page reaction paper as an email attachment to glinstitute.adams.edu. (see further instructions below.)
+- 1. Register and provide payment for the course.
+(See registration link at http://blogs.adams.edu/glinstitute) N. B.: To receive Fall Semester credit for a summer 2016 Gilder Lehrman learning experience during the fall semester you must register by October, 30 2016. - 2.
+Produce and electronically submit one primary source document and one ten-page reaction paper as an email attachment to glinstitute.adams.edu. (see further instructions below.)
 Further instructions:

 - 1. How do submit assignments?
 Attach your assignments to your email and send them to me at glinstitute@adams.edu. - 2.
 In what electronic format should I create my assignments?
 Create and save your assignments as .rft, .doc. or docx. - 3.
 What file names should I give my documents?
 For the primary source document call it, janedoeprimarysource.doc.
 Substitute your first name and your last name for janedoe.
 For the reaction paper, call it janedoesreaction.doc.
 Substitute your first name and last name for janedoe. - 4.
 How do I develop my primary source activity?
 As part of your summer institute, you will examine a welter of primary source documents.
 Create an age- appropriate document activity from one of these primary documents.
 The activity must identify a particular primary source document, reproduce it in full (url to an electronic source is acceptable), identify the appropriate state content standard the primary documentary activity will address, and provide appropriate guiding questions for student content analysis and discussion.
 (N. B.: If an individual seminar that does not complete a primary source activity during the institute, please consult with the instructor about how to create a similar activity based on the institute.) - 5.
 How do I develop my reaction paper?
 In a narrative form, describe and explain how the seminar enhanced your knowledge of United States History in the particular field covered in the seminar and how you might incorporate this enhanced knowledge in developing lessons for your students.
 You should employ standard, academic English; you should double space the paper; but this is not a research paper, so you need not include citations and sources unless you quote something directly and/or include an image.
+Due Dates: